Student Resources

 Complete Quiz #1 on line.
 The quiz will be reviewed in the second weekend.

-Invent a way to teach yourself and others how to memorize the mode for each sign. (*see below for ideas)
+Invent a way to teach yourself how to memorize the mode for each sign. (*see below for ideas)

 Ideas for your Product or Memorization Technique